Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: Flagging performance disparities

 \subsection{False flagging rate control}

-Building upon the discussion of $p$-values under different hypothesis testing frameworks, we propose an empirical likelihood-based BH (ELBH) procedure.
-For a specific testing problem, we consider multiple group hypotheses $H_{0i}$ ($i = 1, \cdots, m$).
-For each hypothesis, we construct the corresponding empirical likelihood ratio statistic $\ell_i$ and compute the empirical $p$-value as $p_i^{EL}$.
-Following the classical BH procedure, the ELBH procedure is then applied as follows: \begin{enumerate} \item Sort the empirical $p$-values in ascending order: $p_{(1)}^{EL} \le p_{(2)}^{EL} \le \dots \le p_{(m)}^{EL}$, where $m$ denotes the total number of hypotheses; \item Determine the maximum index $k$ such that $p_{(k)}^{EL} \le \frac{k}{m} \alpha$, where $\alpha$ is the pre-specified FDR level; \item Flag all subgroups whose corresponding null hypotheses are rejected, i.e., those with $p$-values less than or equal to $p_{(k)}^{EL}$, as groups exhibiting significant performance disparities. \end{enumerate}
+Building upon the discussion of testing group-wise performance disparity, we further control overall false flagging rate via adjusting $p$-value thresholds.
+We consider multiple testing of group-wise performance disparity: $H_{0}(G) \,\, \text{versus} \,\, H_{1}(G)$ with $G \in \mathcal{G} = \{ G_1, \dots, G_m\}.$ For each $H_{0}(G_i) \ \text{versus} \ H_{1}(G_i)$, we construct the corresponding empirical likelihood ratio statistic and compute the empirical $p$-value as $p_i^{EL}$.
+Then we employ the Benjamini-Hochberg (BH, \cite{BenjaminiHochberg1995}) procedure to control overall false flagging: \begin{enumerate} \item Sort the empirical $p$-values in ascending order: $p_{(1)}^{EL} \le p_{(2)}^{EL} \le \dots \le p_{(m)}^{EL}$, where $m$ denotes the total number of hypotheses; \item Determine the maximum index $k$ such that $p_{(k)}^{EL} \le \frac{k}{m} \alpha$, where $\alpha$ is the pre-specified false flagging rate (FFR) level; \item Flag all subgroups whose corresponding null hypotheses are rejected, i.e., those with $p$-values less than or equal to $p_{(k)}^{EL}$, as groups exhibiting significant performance disparities. \end{enumerate}

-The following theorem shows that the proposed auditing procedure controls false positives or false discovery when flagging subgroups.